sarayusapa/t5_grammarator/README.md

 ├─ report.md
 ├─ README.md
 ```

+The evaluation in detail has been documented in the Comparison report
 ## Reports & Documentation

 View the [Comparison Report](https://github.com/sarayusapa/t5_grammarator/tree/main/report.md) analysing the performance of Full Fine-Tuning, LoRA, and QLoRA across parameters like efficiency, memory usage, and accuracy.

 We also maintained a detailed [Project Blog](https://github.com/sarayusapa/t5_grammarator/tree/main/biweekly_blog.md) to document workflow, progress, results and decisions made over the course of the project.

+## Evaluation Metrics

+We evaluated the 3 models using the following metrics:
+- GLEU Score
+- Precision
+- F1
+- Recall
+We also used WandB experiment tracking to track losses, CPU/GPU usage, etc. The detailed graph and evaluation inferences can be found in the Comparison Report.

 # Getting Started